-From the maker of Xodular comes Automatonism– a virtual modular synthesizer featuring 67 modules, dynamic preset management and advanced parameter mapping, all on an open source platform.
+From the maker of Xodular comes Automatonism– a virtual modular synthesizer featuring 81 modules (version 2.0), dynamic preset management and advanced parameter mapping, all on an open source platform.

 To showcase the instrument’s expansive capabilities, a 7-track album and tutorial video series, Synth Recipes, are available on this site.
 Automatonism runs in Pure Data, making it compatible with all major operating systems.